harness/developer-hub/release-notes/platform.md

   A code enhancement has fixed this issue.

-- Recently added roles are not displayed in the manage role assignment settings.
+- Recently added roles are not displayed in the manage role bindings settings.
 (PL-30560)

   A code enhancement has fixed this issue.